IBM-OSS-Support/DataSynchronization/docs/en/contribution/setup.md

 Password: IBM@DATA#SYNC@2024

-refer the link for how to use [UI](https://github.com/IBM-developers/DataSynchronization/tree/main#from-the-ui)
+Refer the link for how to use [UI](https://github.com/IBM-developers/DataSynchronization/tree/main#from-the-ui)

 Note: we are using single node for setting up engine and web if you need to use multiple nodes for engine and web please refer[Apache Seatunnel](https://github.com/apache/seatunnel-web?tab=readme-ov-file#314-deploy-seatunnel-zeta-client-in-seatunnel-web-run-node)`